TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/05 Seasons.md

 * It's an experimental season, where minimum bets allowed are being tested.
 * Currently, it's an all in season, meaning minimum bet allowed is 100% of your balance.
 * Rules are subject to change without prior notice.
+* This season doesn't have a defined end date.
 * [Vega starts on 12 December at 21:00 UTC](https://www.timeanddate.com/countdown/generic?iso=20201212T21&p0=1440&msg=Vega&font=cursive&csz=1).
 * There's bet bonus.
 * Additionally, you can create up to 6 avatars using the [PBR avatar editor](https://twitchplayspokemon.tv/avatars).
 After betting on a team, one of your avatars will have a chance to appear as your team's representative during a battle.